Anna Neagle: Final years

 Herbert Wilcox was bankrupt by 1964, but his wife soon revived his fortunes.
 She returned to the stage the following year and made a comeback in the West End musical Charlie Girl.
 In it, she played the role of a former "Cochran Young Lady" who marries a peer of the realm.
 Charlie Girl was not a critical success, but it ran for six years and 2,047 performances.
 It earned Neagle an entry in the Guinness Book of World Records for her enduring popularity.

 Two years after Charlie Girl – which she also performed in Australia and New Zealand – Neagle was asked to appear in a revival of No, No, Nanette, at the Theatre Royal Drury Lane, having appeared in the screen version three decades earlier.
 Later, in 1975, she replaced Celia Johnson in The Dame of Sark and, in 1978 (the year after her husband's death), she was acting in Most Gracious Lady, which was written for the Silver Jubilee of Queen Elizabeth II.

 Although affected by Parkinson's disease in her last years, Neagle continued to be active.
-She appeared in Cameron Mackintosh's revival of My Fair Lady and in 1985 she appeared as the Fairy Godmother in a production of Cinderella at the London Palladium.
+She appeared in Cameron Mackintosh's revival of My Fair Lady and in 1985 she appeared as the Fairy Godmother in a pantomime of Cinderella at the London Palladium.

 Neagle's grand-nephew is actor Nicholas Hoult, through Hoult's father's side.